Huskyeder/stackato-doc/admin/server/configuration.rst

 can safely be ignored in this context.

 .. note::

-  If you are setting a new static IP *after* having configured the VM as a Core node in a cluster, you must run the :ref:`kato node migrate
+  If you are setting a new static IP *after* having configured set up a cluster, you must reconfigure all other nodes in the cluster to use the new MBUS IP address.
+Run :ref:`kato node attach
-  <kato-command-ref-node-attach>` command on each Stackato node to reset the
-  MBUS_IP for the cluster.
+  <kato-command-ref-node-attach>` on all non-Core nodes.

 Alternatively, these changes could be made by editing the */etc/network/interfaces* file manually.
 For example::